 The NAACP’s legal strategy against segregated education culminated in the 1954 Supreme Court’s landmark Brown v.
 Board of Education decision, in which African Americans gained the right to study alongside their white peers in primary and secondary schools.
-The decision fueled an unwilling and violent resistance in the Southern states which used a variety of tactics to evade the law.
+The decision fueled an unwilling and violent resistance in the Southern states, which used various tactics to evade the law.

-In the summer of 1955, a surge of violence against blacks included the kidnapping and brutal murder of 14-year-old Emmett Till, a crime that provoked widespread and assertive protests from black and white Americans.
-By December 1955, the Montgomery, Alabama bus boycott led by Martin Luther King, Jr., began a protracted campaign of nonviolent civil disobedience to protest segregation that attracted national and international attention.
+In the summer of 1955, a surge of violence against blacks included the kidnapping and brutal murder of 14-year-old Emmett Till.
+This crime provoked widespread and assertive protests from black and white Americans.
+By December 1955, the Montgomery, Alabama, bus boycott led by Martin Luther King, Jr. began a protracted campaign of nonviolent civil disobedience to protest segregation that attracted national and international attention.
 In 1956, a group of Southern senators and congressmen signed the “Southern Manifesto,” vowing resistance to racial integration by all “lawful means.”

 Resistance heightened in 1957-1958 during the crisis over the integration at Little Rock, Arkansas’ Central High School.
 In the meantime, President Dwight D. Eisenhower’s administration sought to strengthen enforcement mechanisms and sent a civil rights bill to Congress in 1957.
-The House passed the measure on June 18 and later, the Senate approved a scaled-down version of the bill with amendments.
-Although not as strong as originally proposed, this law created a Commission on Civil Rights, established a civil rights division within the Department of Justice, provided for jury trials in the case of criminal civil rights violations, allowed federal prosecution of anyone who tried to prevent someone from voting, and created a commission to investigate voter fraud.
+The House passed the measure on June 18; later, the Senate approved a scaled-down bill with amendments.
+Although not as strong as originally proposed, this law created a Commission on Civil Rights, established a civil rights division within the Department of Justice, provided for jury trials in the case of criminal civil rights violations, allowed federal prosecution of anyone who tried to prevent someone from voting and created a commission to investigate voter fraud.

-Despite making some gains, blacks still experienced blatant prejudice in their daily lives.
+Despite making some gains, blacks still experienced blatant prejudice daily.
 In February 1960, North Carolina college students staged a sit-in at a Woolworth’s lunch counter in a Greensboro department store that refused to serve them because of their race.
 Over the next several days, hundreds of people joined their cause.
-After some were arrested and charged with trespassing, protestors launched a boycott of all segregated lunch counters until the owners caved and the original four students were finally served at the Woolworth’s lunch counter where they’d first stood their ground.
+After some were arrested and charged with trespassing, protestors launched a boycott of all segregated lunch counters until the owners caved.
+The original four students were finally served at the Woolworth’s lunch counter, where they’d first stood their ground.

-Their efforts spearheaded peaceful demonstrations in dozens of cities throughout the nation as civil rights organizers led demonstrations to protest segregation, discrimination, and voting restrictions.
+Their efforts spearheaded peaceful demonstrations in dozens of cities nationwide as civil rights organizers led demonstrations to protest segregation, discrimination, and voting restrictions.
 Though these efforts were nonviolent, these protests frequently faced fierce opposition.

 Nonviolent direct action increased during the presidency of John F. Kennedy, beginning with the 1961 Freedom Rides, where civil rights activists rode interstate buses into the segregated southern United States.

 Hundreds of demonstrations erupted in cities and towns across the nation.
-National and international media coverage of the use of fire hoses and attack dogs against child protesters precipitated a crisis in the Kennedy administration, which it could not ignore.
-The bombings and riots in Birmingham, Alabama on May 11, 1963, compelled Kennedy to call in federal troops.
+National and international media coverage of using fire hoses and attack dogs against child protesters precipitated a crisis in the Kennedy administration, which it could not ignore.
+The bombings and riots in Birmingham, Alabama, on May 11, 1963, compelled Kennedy to call in federal troops.
 On June 19, 1963, the president sent a comprehensive civil rights bill to Congress.

 Congress and President John Kennedy responded by introducing legislation in 1963 to deliver on the long-awaited promises of civil and legal protections for all Americans.
 After the president’s assassination on November 22, the fate of Kennedy’s bill was in the hands of his vice president and successor, Lyndon B. Johnson, and the United States Congress.

-Title VII of the Civil Rights Act, which barred employment discrimination based on sex as well as race, color, religion, and national origins, energized the women’s movement and led to the founding of the National Organization for Women (NOW) in 1966.
+Title VII of the Civil Rights Act, which barred employment discrimination based on sex, race, color, religion, and national origins, energized the women’s movement and led to the founding of the National Organization for Women (NOW) in 1966.
 Activists also convinced Congress to protect such groups as older Americans, people with disabilities, and pregnant women so that they could participate fully in public and private life.

 On April 4, 1968, civil rights leader and Nobel Peace Prize recipient Martin Luther King, Jr. was assassinated on his hotel room’s balcony.
 Emotionally-charged looting and riots followed, putting even more pressure on the President Johnson administration to push through additional civil rights laws.